wwarby/walker/README.md

 <a name="installation"></a>
 ## Installation
 Installation and setup of data fields on Garmin watches is not as straightforward as one might hope, and unfortunately is not the same on every model.
-The following step-by-step instructions are based on my own watch model (fenix 5X) and should be broadly applicable to most Garmin watches, but steps or button layout may vary by watch model.
+The following step-by-step instructions are based on the fenix 5X model and should be broadly applicable to most Garmin watches, but steps or button layout may vary by watch model.
 1. Go to the [download page](https://apps.garmin.com/en-US/apps/6cfd1ea6-e841-4c6a-98d2-b87a0b68ee74) in the Connect IQ store in a web browser and (after logging in with your Garmin account) press the "Download" button.
 	- You will be asked which device you want to install to.
 	- Select the device from the dropdown list and press "Confirm Device".